metal3-io/cluster-api-provider-metal3/docs/dev-setup.md

     make deploy-bmo-cr
 ```

-When a `BareMetalMachine` gets created, the provider looks for an available
+When a `Metal3Machine` gets created, the provider looks for an available
 `BareMetalHost` to claim and then sets it to be provisioned to fulfill the
-request expressed by the `BareMetalMachine`.
+request expressed by the `Metal3Machine`.
 Before creating a
-`BareMetalMachine`, we can create a dummy `BareMetalHost` object.
+`Metal3Machine`, we can create a dummy `BareMetalHost` object.
 There’s no
 requirement to actually run the
 `baremetal-operator` to test the reconciliation logic of the provider.